 - Parathyroid & Thyroid Conditions

 Dr. Holt was valedictorian of her high school graduating class in San Angelo, Texas.
 She completed her undergraduate degree in biology at Southwestern University, and earned her medical degree at the University of Texas Health Science Center in Houston, where she finished first in her class.
 She completed general surgery residency training at UT Southwestern Medical Center, during which time she was selected to serve as Administrative Chief Resident and was a member of the resident evaluation committee.
-Prior to joining the UT Southwestern faculty, she completed advanced training in endocrine surgery through a fellowship at the Mayo Clinic and the University of Michigan.
+Prior to joining the UT Southwestern faculty, she completed advanced specialty training in endocrine surgery at the Mayo Clinic and the University of Michigan.

 Meet Dr. Holt